 Pre-participation ECG screening of young athletes can lead to the detection of a relatively small number of athletes with serious underlying cardiac disease, but with associated financial costs (for additional testing) and the risk of disqualifying athletes who are not at risk.
 This study addresses another refinement in criteria for screening ECG interpretation in young athletes, which resulted in fewer athletes referred for additional testing, and therefore, lower associated costs.
 The population was predominantly white (athlete ECG patterns differ among races) and male, limiting the ability to extrapolate the findings to other populations.
 It does not address the potential moral hazard, if ECG screening is cost-effective and saves lives, of selectively screening only athletes rather than everyone.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, Acute Heart Failure, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Exercise, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, Acute Heart Failure, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Exercise, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Arrhythmias, Cardiac, Athletes, Cardiac Imaging Techniques, Cardiomyopathy, Hypertrophic, Echocardiography, Electrocardiography, Exercise, Exercise Test, Heart Failure, Long QT Syndrome, Magnetic Resonance Imaging, National Health Programs, Physical Examination, Sports